Benefits

 Are there different types of bridge?

-Yes, there are different types of bridge which use different fixing methodimage005s.
+Yes, there are different types of bridge which use different fixing methods.
 Your dentist will choose the most effective and conservative bridge for your personal situation.